-12 Tips to get out of an Art Block
+12 Tips to get out of a Creative Block

 It’s a time when ideas run dry, your inspiration well is empty, it’s a period of self doubt.
 Creating nothing really appeals to you.
 It’s horrible.
 And it makes you moody and irritable.
 Here are some things that have helped me, and maybe they'll help you too:

 Look through your old art.
 It will show you that you did it before, and that you can do it again.
 And it also makes you think, "God, I'm awesome!"

 Read comments and compliments on your old art on social media.
 This might seem a little self indulgent, but it helps!

 Switch mediums.
 I’m lucky to like so many different mediums.
 When I’m bored of acrylics, I switch to coloured pencils.
 When I’m sick of the super slow nature of coloured pencils, I do a quick watercolour!
 When I’m bored of colour, I do graphite portraits.
 Switch it up, and do it all.

 Copy one of your old paintings, or one of your favourite artist’s paintings.
 Don’t put it up anywhere, keep it for yourself.
 It’ll help open you up for creating again.